 Academic Courses - 4 points

-Pre-AP/Advanced Courses - 5 points
+Advanced Courses - 5 points

 Core Dual Credit Courses - 5.75 points

 Advanced Placement Courses - 6 points

-Locally designated Advanced Courses for weighted GPA

 World History

 This course focuses on world events from the time of prehistoric people through the modern world.
 Causes and effects of events in the world's history will be covered with emphasis on analysis and interpretational skills.